Abstract Preparation Instructions

 3. The acceptance, timing, presentation and discussion of all abstracts is at the discretion of the Scientific Program Committee.
 Notification of the timing of oral presentations will appear in correspondence sent to all successful authors.

-- Manuscripts should be submitted in Word (docx, doc) or Pages.
+- Manuscripts should be submitted in Word (docx, doc).

 - The title should be brief and explicit

 - Use a simple font (e.g., 10-point Arial) for text